vishnuagbly/google_sign_in_all_platforms/google_sign_in_all_platforms/README.md

 - `redirectPort`: The localhost port for receiving the access code on Desktop platforms.
 Default is 8000.
 - `clientId`: The Google Project Client ID, required for Desktop platforms.
 - `clientSecret`: The Google Project Client Secret, required for Desktop platforms.
+- `customPostAuthPage`: Custom HTML page for authentication UI (Desktop only).
+If provided, replaces the default authentication page.

 **Example:**
 ```dart